alexpaul/Higher-Order-Functions/README.md

 A higher order function is a function that takes another function as an argument or returns a function.

+## Sequence and Collection Protocols

+A sequence is a list of values that you can step through one at a time.
+The most common way to iterate over the elements of a sequence is to use a for-in loop:

+Collections are used extensively throughout the standard library.
+When you use arrays, dictionaries, and other collections, you benefit from the operations that the Collection protocol declares and implements.
+In addition to the operations that collections inherit from the Sequence protocol, you gain access to methods that depend on accessing an element at a specific position in a collection.

 ## Swift built-in higher order functions

 * map